RLOpenCatalyst/catdocs/Catalyst/source/Contributions.rst

 **Issue Contributions**

-When opening new issues or commenting on existing issues please make sure discussions are related to concrete technical issues with the RLCatalyst software.
+When opening new issues or commenting on existing issues please make sure discussions are related to concrete technical issues with the RLCatalyst software
-  Discussion of non-technical topics including subjects like intellectual property, trademark and high level project questions should be directed to support@relevancelab.com

 **Branching Strategy**